belle2/basf2/online_book/join_us.rst

 Join us
 =======

+.. sidebar:: Overview
+ :class: overview

+ **Learning**: Does learning on the job count?

+ **Exercises**: No end to them

+ **Prerequisites**: Motivation

+ **Questions**:

+   * What is an easy way to get my first commit in the software repo?
+   * How does this documentation work internally?

+ **Objectives**:

+   * Improve the life of newcomers and veterans!
+   * Profit by learning about our tools!

+ ..  image:: cat_hat_angry_point.jpg

 Hi there, thanks for completing the online book!
-We wish you all the best for your journey in Belle II!
+The _Software Training & Documentation Group_ wishes you all the best for your journey in Belle II!

-Before you go though, please consider staying in touch with us and contributing to the training and documentation resources. :ref:`onlinebook_contribute` explains why this is a win-win situation for everyone (and why "but I just started!" is not an acceptable excuse ;))
+Before you go though, please consider staying in touch with us and contributing to the training and documentation resources. :ref:`onlinebook_contribute` explains why this is a win-win situation for everyone (and why "but I'm new here!" is not an acceptable excuse :P).

 If you're interested in getting to know us better,